Buying A Propane Tank - The Ultimate Guide

 When you get propane power to a house, business, or farm, you usually have a choice:

-You can lease your propane tank from a local propane supplier or purchase a tank for sale and own it yourself.
+You can lease your propane tank from a propane supplier in your area or purchase a tank for yourself.

 The default option is to lease a tank, and most Americans take this route.
 Only 25-30% of propane customers own their propane tank.

 So, if the default option is leasing a propane tank, why consider buying your tank?

 This is a great question, and let’s get to the answers!

 Flexible propane pricing is the biggest reason why homeowners and businesses choose to buy a propane tank.
 When you lease a tank, you are required to purchase your propane from that supplier.